awslabs/stable-diffusion-aws-extension/docs/en/developer-guide/api_authentication.md

 ## User Authentication

-using `x-api-key`, you have full permission to operate the APIs.
-If you want to use the built-in multi-user permission authentication, please include `username` in the HTTP header.
+Please include `username` in the HTTP header.
 For example, if the username configured on WebUI is `admin`, then:

 ```config
 username: admin